Neality-lab/AquaForSwiftUI/README.md

 **Parameters:**
 - `aquaColor`: The primary color applied to the frame.
 - `aquaOpacity`: The opacity level of the frame's color.
+Default value is 0.5.
 - `colorShadow`: A Boolean value to determine whether to apply a shadow effect to the frame.
+Default value is true.
 - `shape`: The shape of the frame (`.capsule` or `.rectangle(cornerRadius: CGFloat)`).